jncraton/networks-cpsc3410/readme.md

 ### Labs

 Students will complete weekly labs using various network technologies and the Python programming language.
+Programming lab submissions that include syntax or parse errors that prevent them from running will receive no credit.

 ### Homework